Istanbul votes in mayoral re-run, in test for Turkish democracy, Erdogan

 Having campaigned hard ahead of the March vote, a strategy that many within AKP believe has backfired, Erdogan initially kept a low-profile this month.
 But last week he returned to his combative campaigning and targeted Imamoglu directly, including threatening him with legal action, raising questions over whether the AKP would accept a second defeat.

-Polls have shown Imamoglu, a former district mayor, retaining a lead over his AKP rival, former prime minister Binali Yildirim.
+Polls have shown Imamoglu, a former district mayor, retaining a lead over his AKP rival.
 Some polls put him up to 9 percentage points ahead, with his more inclusive message resonating with some voters.

-Yusuf Mert, who works at a textile shop in the working class Esenyurt district, complained about a lack of business and rising unemployment.
-He said he was unconvinced by what he saw as Yildirim's new focus on policies.

-"We have seen it all and we've heard it all in the past 20 years.
-What else is there to do?
-Imamoglu won and they denied him his mandate," Mert said.

 The decision to re-run the vote drew international criticism and accusations from Turkey's opposition of an erosion in the rule of law.
 Residents in several districts took to the streets banging pots and pans in protest.